Donald Trump is in court for closing arguments in civil fraud trial after judge receives bomb threat

-NEW YORK (AP) — Donald Trump arrived for closing arguments Thursday in his New York civil fraud trial after authorities responded to a bomb threat at the home of the judge who moved this week to prevent the former president from delivering his own closing statements.
+NEW YORK (AP) — Barred from giving his own closing argument, Donald Trump took in his lawyer's summation as a glowering, arms-folded spectator at the end of his New York civil fraud trial Thursday, hours after authorities responded to a bomb threat at the judge's house.

-Authorities responded to the threat at Judge Arthur Engoron’s home on Long Island, a court official said.
+Police checked out the threat at Judge Arthur Engoron’s Long Island home a day after he moved to prevent the former president from delivering his own courtroom close, officials said.
 The proceedings were not delayed.

-Trump, the leading contender for the Republican presidential nomination, has repeatedly disparaged the judge in the case, accusing him in a social media post Wednesday night of working closely with the New York attorney general “to screw me.”
+Trump, the leading contender for the Republican presidential nomination, has repeatedly disparaged Engoron, accusing him in a social media post Wednesday night of working closely with the New York attorney general “to screw me.”

 “At this moment the judge is not letting me make the summation because I’ll bring up things he doesn’t want to hear," Trump said as he walked into the courtroom, characterizing the decision as “political interference.”